Adjacency list

-This undirected cyclic graph can be described by the three unordered lists {b, c}, {a, c}, {a, b}.
+This undirected cyclic graph contains three undirected edges: {b, c}, {a, c}, {a, b}.

 In graph theory and computer science, an adjacency list is a collection of unordered lists used to represent a finite graph.
-Each unordered list within an adjacency list describes the set of neighbors of a particular vertex in the graph.
+Each unordered list within an adjacency list describes the set of neighbours of a particular vertex in the graph.
 This is one of several commonly used representations of graphs for use in computer programs.